secnnet/secnnet/README.md

 ### 🛡️ About Me

-I'm a Security Architect and Penetration Tester based in **Kyoto** 🏯
+I'm a Security Research and Penetration Tester based in **Kyoto** 🏯

 I focus on uncovering vulnerabilities, solving complex security challenges, and continuous learning.